What is Straight Through Processing (STP)?

 But how does an STP solution work?

-What is straight-through processing?
+What is Straight-through Processing?

-Straight-through processing is a system that processes financial transactions electronically.
+Straight-through Processing is a system that processes financial transactions electronically.
 It replaces physical and paper-based activities with automation.

-When businesses adopt STP solutions, errors are reduced, processing times are faster, and customer service is exponentially better.
-According to the Association for Financial Professionals, 47% of organizations currently use STP to manage payments and 44% use it to manage receivables.
-Additionally, nearly half of respondents consider STP a significant benefit of electronic transfers, ahead of cost savings and customer relations.
+When businesses adopt STP solutions, errors reduce, the processing is faster, and customer service is better.
+According to the Association for Financial Professionals, 47% of organizations currently use STP to manage payments, and 44% use it to manage receivables.
+Additionally, nearly half of the respondents consider STP a significant benefit of electronic transfers, ahead of cost savings and customer relations.

-Benefits of straight-through processing
+Benefits of Straight-through Processing

 To break it down further, here are some of the immediate advantages of using STP: